seaweediman/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **Notes on the command format:**

-Parameters of all interview commands should follow the following formats:
+Input fields of all interview commands should follow the following formats:
 * `POSITION` must be added to HR Manager and must have been applied by corresponding candidates before it can be used as a parameter.
   * e.g., if the position, `Accountant` has not been added to HR Manager, the above command will result in an error : `Position Accountant not found in HR Manager`
 * `DATE` must be in numbers in DD/MM/YYYY form and can tolerate single digit for day and month, but year must be 4 digits.